pantheon-systems/documentation/source/_docs/pruning-git-repo.md

 ### Step 5: Determine what patterns to filter out.
 Review the patterns in large_files.txt to determine that patterns you need to filter out.
 A pattern may be the path of a file by name, the path of a directory by name, or an expandable path.

+**Example Patterns**:

-- Example of a pattern for a single file name: `PATTERN1=myfile.txt`
+- Single file name: `PATTERN1=myfile.txt`

-- Example of a pattern for a directory.
+- Directory.
 This will also match on all files under that directory: `PATTERN2=my_directory`

-- Example of an expandable path pattern that matches all SQL files with in mydirectory: `PATTERN3=mydirectory/*.sql`
+- Expandable path pattern that matches all SQL files within mydirectory: `PATTERN3=mydirectory/*.sql`

 ### Step 6: Filter out files and directories that match our patterns.
 Run the following command (this may take hours to complete):